It’s pretty frustrating being a Game of Thrones fan at the moment!

 3. Pile Gate

-The Pile Gates are a well-fortified complex with multiple doors, defended by Fort Bokar and the moat that ran around the outside section of the city walls.
+The Pile Gate is a well-fortified complex with multiple doors, defended by Fort Bokar and the moat that ran around the outside section of the city walls.
 At the entrance gate to the Old Town, on the western side of the walls, there is a stone bridge with two arches, which were designed by the esteemed architect Paskoje Miličević in 1471.

 4. Trsteno Arboretum